 - Module 6 – Conclusion

-It covers a wide range of topics including guard rails, positioning device systems, fall-arrest systems, self-retracting lifelines, and more.
+It covers a wide range of topics, including guard rails, positioning device systems, fall-arrest systems, self-retracting lifelines, and more.

 Great for: Construction workers, supervisors, and employers

-Length: 1:29:52 hour
+Length: 1:29:52 hours

 Why it makes the list: